jam01/xtrasonnet/docs/xtr/arrays.md

 ## duplicates
 `duplicates(arr: Array[A]): Array[A]`

-Returns a new `Array` with any element in `arr` that is duplicated.
+Returns a new `Array` with the element in `arr` that are duplicated.

 **Example**
 ```